 - Give both parrots a treat whenever they’re in the same cage together.

-- Scratch their heads affectionately when spending time with them.
+- Rub their heads affectionately when spending time with them.

 - Offer encouragement when they’re friendly toward one another.

 Don’t let the existing parrot feel like the new one replaces it during the introduction.
 Parrots can become jealous, which leads to altercations.
 Give equal attention to the original parrot by:

 - Petting it whenever petting the new parrot.